 This is the densest axe throwing corridor in the state, and it makes sense -- Bergen County alone has nearly a million people, and the Passaic/Essex area adds another million.
 If you live anywhere between the George Washington Bridge and Paterson, you have at least five venues within a 20-minute drive.

-Bury The Hatchet Bloomfield at 672 Bloomfield Ave brings the same formula to Essex County.
-17,300+ reviews at 5.0 stars.
+[Bury The Hatchet Bloomfield](/blog/bloomfield-axe-throwing) at 672 Bloomfield Ave brings the same formula to Essex County.
+17,300+ reviews at 5.0 stars -- the highest review volume of any Bury the Hatchet location in the entire chain.
 The Bloomfield/Montclair border location draws from Newark, Montclair, East Orange, and the Caldwells.
 Same BYOB policy, same quality coaching.
 For a date night in the Montclair dining district, throw first at Bloomfield and walk to dinner after.
+Our Bloomfield guide covers the Essex County scene in detail.

 Jersey Axe House at 52 E Centre St in Nutley is the independent that holds its own against the chains.
 5.0 stars, 414 reviews, and a reputation as North Jersey's premier axe and knife throwing experience.
 They run a Thursday Night Social League and host tournaments -- if you are looking for competitive throwing without joining a full WATL league, this is the spot.
 Check our leagues guide for how competitive play works nationwide.